ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 }
 ```

-Some Gulp tasks like [gulp-autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer) require ES6-style Promises support, so you can install the [es6-promise](https://github.com/jakearchibald/es6-promise) polyfill, and then require it at the top of the `gulpfile.js` as we will do next.
+Some Gulp tasks like [gulp-autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer) require ES6-style Promises support so that you can install the [es6-promise](https://github.com/jakearchibald/es6-promise) polyfill, and then require it at the top of the `gulpfile.js` as we will do next.

 ```
 npm install es6-promise --save-dev